philc/book-notes/psychology/principles - ray dalio.md

     seeing the full picture and optimizing that.
 * At this point in his life he's realized that he needs to pay it forward.
 "You can't take it with you when you die."
-* The hero's journey
-  * Call to adventure
-  * Crossing the threshold
-  * The road of trials
-  * Abyss
-  * Metamorphosis
-  * The ultimate boon
-  * Returning the boon
 * Wrestling with the questions of philanthropy
   * "Imagine being faced with the choice between a big night out on the town or saving a child's life.
 That was essentially the choice we constantly faced."